ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_api/price_engine_services/standardcountryzoneservice.md

 `StandardCountryZoneService` is uses as a helper to resolve settings based on a region or zone.
 It uses simple configuration to determine the zone by given country.

-It is used for example for selecting template debitors in [`StandardTemplateDebitorService`](standardtemplatedebitorservice.md).
+It is used for example to select template debitors in [`StandardTemplateDebitorService`](standardtemplatedebitorservice.md).

 ## Configuration